ConsonanceTrad/obsidian-TimingBar/README.md

   - Waiting Bar
   - Current Time
   - Optional Close
+  - Cutdown Timing
 - In the making
-  - Cutdown & Positive Timing
+  - Positive Timing
   - Log the timing
-  - And look forward to your suggestions
+  - And look forward to your suggestions, Welcome an Issue or push

 # How to use it